-Your customer service team is going to be dealing with a variety of customer problems, and probably some that they wouldn’t quite deem problems themselves.
+Your customer service team deals with a variety of customer problems, some that you can forecast, and some that no one can predict.

-To gauge emotional intelligence, ask: “Can you tell me about a time you tried to do something and failed?”
+One way you can gauge emotional intelligence is by asking: "Can you tell me about a time you tried to do something and failed?"

 2. Good Communication

-If your candidates can’t clearly answer an interview answer, how do you think they’d communicate with your customers (who most likely have much higher expectations than you)?
+If your candidates can't answer an interview question, how would they communicate with your customers (who most likely have much higher expectations than you)?

-Customer service training can teach new and improved communication techniques, but new hires should be able to showcase the ability to simplify complex topics and teach others new skills.
+Customer service training can teach new and improved communication techniques.
+However, new hires should be able to showcase the ability to simplify complex topics and teach others new skills.

-To gauge good communication skills, ask: “How would you explain a complicated technical problem to a colleague with less technical understanding?”
+To gauge good communication skills, ask questions like: "How would you explain a complicated technical problem to a colleague with less technical understanding?"

 Resourcefulness is the difference between responding to a problem with "I don't know" and "I will find out."
 Problem-solving skills, initiative, and creativity are just a few competencies that align with resourcefulness.

-While these skills can be cultivated through customer service training, your candidates should display some resourcefulness — or at least a willingness to figure things out.
+While these skills can be cultivated through customer service training, your candidates should display some resourcefulness — or at least a willingness to try to figure things out on their own.

-To gauge resourcefulness, ask: “Describe a time when you faced a significant obstacle to succeeding with an important work project or activity.
-What did you do to solve it?”
+To gauge resourcefulness, ask questions like: "Describe a time when you faced a significant obstacle to succeeding with an important work project or activity.
+What did you do to solve it?"